 In short, I was obviously heading down a path to a future I didn’t want: an absent father and a tenuous financial situation.

-I decided to make some serious changes to my life.
+make some serious changes to my life.
 Starting in October 2006, I started The Simple Dollar, to share those changes as they happened.

 I paid off every single debt listed above.
 I paid off all of our credit cards, all of our consumer debts, all of our student loans, and all of our car loans.
 We’ve also replaced both vehicles and own those as well without any outstanding loans.
 Our only debt at the moment is our mortgage, which we chose to get later on once our finances were in a much-improved state and we realized that mortgage payments were as good a deal for us as rent on an apartment big enough for our five person family.

 In 2008, I walked away from that job.
 We had lowered our living expenses so much that by 2008, the income that The Simple Dollar was beginning to generate enabled me to walk away from the job that was causing such stress.
 I’m now a stay-at-home parent who balances that with writing.